 Financial Aid and Scholarships Office

 Sinclair Community College uses an Add/Drop period, also called the "census date" to determine a student's enrollment status for awarding federal financial aid.
-The census date is typically the 8th calendar day of the term.
+The census date is typically the 8th calendar day of the full length term.

 The courses which students are registered for on the census date will determine financial aid eligibility.
 This means that if a student adds or drops classes before the census date, the amount of federal financial aid they are eligible for will be affected.
 If classes are added or dropped after the census date, the federal financial aid award amount will not change even if the student has been attending the class.